xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 How to import assets in Unreal Engine [Doc](https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/How%20import%20assets%20from%20Blender%20to%20Unreal.md)

 # Collisions and Sockets
 It possible to create collisions (StaticMesh) and sockets (Static/SkeletalMesh) for your Assets directly in blender.
+Work only with 20Tab integration.

 1. Create a new mesh, it will be your collider shape (For a socket create a Empty object).
 	- An asset can contain multiple collider shapes but each collider must use a different object.